Things to do in Lloret de Mar

 Lloret de Mar attractions

-Brash, tourist-magnet Lloret de Mar, 66km northeast of Barcelona, is everything you’ve ever heard about it - and more.
-Sure, there’s blissful beaches and throbbing nightlife, but there’s a centuries-old town to discover, too.
+Tourist-magnet Lloret de Mar, 66km northeast of Barcelona, is everything you’ve ever heard about it - and more.
+Sure, there are blissful beaches and throbbing nightlife, but there’s a centuries-old town to discover, too.

 1. Relax at the seaside